rostyslav-diakiv-binary/academy_pro_fp/lecture_1/hometask.md

 ## Solve the task using pure functions, immutable objects and function composition (it would be better if you use point free functions).

 > You have a list of orders { name, price, date }.
 You have to write a public function that transform the list to matrix grouped by date. (you can write as much private functions as you need).
-> - Names should be in upper case.
+> - Names should be capitalized.
 > - Price should be extended with $ prefix
 > - If the row has invalid data (empty name, date or price) store it in the separate collection
 >